Events

 Science and conservation for birds and humans on working lands in the Mississippi Delta

-Presented by Dr. Jason Hoeksema, University of Mississippi
+Presenter Dr. Jason Hoeksema, University of Mississippi

 Delta Wind Birds (DWB) promotes creation and protection of wetland habitat for migratory water birds in the Mississippi Delta region, especially by working with private landowners.
 Dr. Hoeksema will highlight all of these projects in which DWB is currently engaged, including creation of temporary wetlands on corn and soybean fields after harvest, which may benefit birds, reduce pollution, and improve crop yields.